znc/znc/README.md

 Character Encodings:
 * To get proper character encoding and charsets install ICU (`libicu4-dev`)

+I18N (UI translation)
+* CMake-based build only
+* Boost.Locale
+* gettext is a build dependency

 ## Installing ZNC

 Currently there are 2 build systems in place: CMake and `./configure`.